 Ken Arnold, Ford Brett, and Andrew Dingee will present a summary of the two-day Human Factors Summit held In July 2012.
 This presentation is intended to provide guidance on human factors risks in E&P operations and what can be done to reduce those risks and increase safety.
+More information »

 The oil and gas E&P industry faces big challenges as it rises to meet the world’s growing energy needs.
 And we don’t have all the answers.
 For that reason, SPE is holding a Research & Development Competition specifically to encourage researchers from the basic sciences and other engineering disciplines to engage in our six Grand Challenges.

 This 17 April webinar will feature three recipients of the SPE Faculty Innovative Teaching Award, David DiCarlo, Shenglai Yang, and Phaneendra Babu Kondapi, for their innovative teaching techniques and excellence.
+More information »

 In November 2010 the Texas Heart Institute contacted Cameron asking if they would participate with them from an engineering standpoint in the design and development of the next generation total artificial heart.
 The doctors contacted Cameron based on the fact that they have significant expertise in the design of all kinds of pumps and compressors, plus the fact that Cameron is going to be around to support it.
 Cameron agreed to take this on and we put together the engineering team that exists today.
 The engineers work on this on a voluntary basis.

 This applied technology workshop highlights state-of-the-art technologies and their impacting role on social responsibility strategies in extremely sensitive environments (ESE).
 This multidisciplinary workshop will deal with the most outstanding challenges and achievements in advanced Technology as they apply to Health, Safety, Security, Environment and Social Responsibility (HSSE SR).
 Social Responsibility (SR) is rapidly becoming a central part of O&G operations.